Things To Do In Wroclaw, Poland [Guide By Locals]

 Of course, you can also hunt for them without any help, while sightseeing in the city.

-Best things to do in Wrocław, Poland - Dwarfs hunting
+Things to do in Wrocław - Dwarfs hunting

 Where exactly did these dwarfs come from?

-The rest of the dwarfs started moving into Wrocław since 2005.
-We guess they really like the city as new ones are constantly coming.
+Other dwarfs started moving into Wrocław in 2005 and we guess they really like the city as new ones are constantly coming!

 Wroclaw Main Square (pl.
 Rynek Wrocławski) is one the oldest and largest market squares in Poland and in Europe.
 Brick houses started to appear in the square in the 13th century, and during the following years, they came through many architectural changes.
 During World War II about 60% of the buildings around the market square were destroyed.
 Later, in the 60s, they were carefully rebuilt, to the look you can admire today.